 Then the black form returned.
 Again it came to the corner of the room and just seems to hover there, then with great speed it comes directly at us and again Bobby said, “In the name of Jesus Christ, get out of here”.
 The form came between Bobby and I, between our heads and through the wall.
 Bobby said it is now moving through the hospital again, looking through each room for a soul to steel.

 Bobby said he saw that there was a black form within his body and that this illness is not of him, he said when the other form returns from wandering the hospital,I’m going to cast it out in the name of Jesus Christ.
 This time when the form returned it appeared larger and more sparks could be seen in the mass.
 Not any longer then what it took to assemble, the form began to pulse and Bobby shouted even louder “In the name of Jesus Christ, take all that you have within my body and leave us alone!”
 I saw this black shape lift up and come out of Bobby’s chest, join the cloud and the other black forms that were with it.
 Now all Together, the form in the corner and the form out of his chest became a bigger black cloud, and before I could blink my eyes, it came directly at our heads, just missing us and it went through the wall.
-In our mind eye, just like before, it traveled thought the hospital floor by floor in the flash of an instant, looking for a soul to destroy.
+In our mind’s eye, just like before, it traveled thought the hospital floor by floor in the flash of an instant, looking for a soul to destroy.

 Within a few minutes there was this blood-curdling scream from the next room.
 Bobby now free from the spirit of darkness, got up to investigate and in the next room was an old woman and she had just died.
 Bobby and I walked to the door of her room, we both looked at her with amazement, he told me she looked like an old shriveled up prune, and had an expression of horror on her face.
 The black form had taken her life, when he could not take Bobby’s.
 Earlier he said he had looked at the old woman when she was alive and she did not look all shriveled up like she did now, she looked much younger.
 The nurses reported hearing no scream from the woman, and no shouting from Robert.

 In the morning, after I fell asleep for a few hours, Bobby said he chest was completely clear.
 Dr. K said lets get you down to x-ray, so they did and the x-ray that was done that morning showed that the lungs were clear completely clear except a small infiltrate in the bottom of the right lung and they looked nearly “brand new, like baby’s lungs”.
 With no fever after the ordeal during the night, Dr K was considering discharge in two or three days.
-Bobby then excused himself from the doctor K, threw up in the toilet this florescent green substance, (the light was off and you could still see it glow vibrant neon green) he turned to the doctor K and said, “I’m going home today.”
-Looking a little white, she took a step back from the bathroom, and said, I have saw this before in my country, I believe you are ok now.
+Bobby then excused himself from the doctor K, threw up in the toilet this fluorescent green substance, (the light was off and you could still see it glow vibrant neon green) he turned to the doctor K and said, “I’m going home today.”
+Looking a little white, she took a step back from the bathroom, and said, I have saw this before in my country, I believe you are OK now.
 “I’ll write the discharge papers”.
-So after a 7 day nightmare, and events not explainable by the five sense, Bobby was healed with a miracle and on his way back into the hearts of humanity.
+So after a 7 day nightmare, and events not explainable by the five senses, Bobby was healed with a miracle and on his way back into the hearts of humanity.
 It took another year to fully recover after the events of the hospital stay.
 But by January 2006 He was back to writing playing his music and by February he had got his voice back, and began to sing like he once did before his neck was broke.
 Thank God for miracles, never let someone else’s words be stronger then your own, unless of course it is God’s Word.